xrdocs/cnbng/_tutorials/inception-server-deployment-guide.md

 </div>
 - Logout of the VM and login again to see hostname changes are reflected
 - Make the hostname persistent even after reload by adding "preserve_hostname: true" to /etc/cloud/cloud.cfg file if not added already or change the setting to true from false if already present.
-- Replace default hostname for VM with the one you set into /etc/hosts file
+- Replace default hostname for VM with the one you set (in above step) inside /etc/hosts file.
+This will avoid hostname resolv error.

 ## Step 2: Installation of SMI Cluster Deployer using Tarball
 - Make a temporary folder and copy the offline SMI cluster deployer products tarball